fabricai/ai-inside/README.md

 ## Overview of the process

-Using the AI Inside by FabricAI should be a continuous process, where you constantly update your dataset with latest data and periodically retrain the model(s).
+Using the AI Inside by FabricAI should be a continuous process, where you constantly update your dataset(s) with the latest available data and periodically retrain the model(s).

 The basic flow to use AI Inside by FabricAI are (this is demonstrated in /src/sampleFlow):